google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 ## Log Parameters    {#log_parameters}

-A log is defined by a collection of parameters, which clients of the log use to communicate with the log and verify objects that the log produces.
+A log is defined by a collection of parameters, which are used by clients to communicate with the log and to verify log artifacts.

 Base URL:
 : The URL to substitute for \<log server> in {{client_messages}}.